top of page

 smile under a cloak hood

-In the Epic of Gilgamesh, Aruru is creator of the companion of Gilgamesh.
+In the Epic of Gilgamesh, Aruru creates the companion of Gilgamesh.
 She makes Enkidu, a wild man of the Steppe, from a lump of clay.
+Enkidu is "civilized" by a sacred prostitute and takes part in many adventures.

-Like many other ancient Goddesses, Aruru becomes equated with deities of birth.
-She's numbered among nine birth goddesses in the court of Ninhursag.
+Like many other ancient goddesses, Aruru becomes equated with deities of birth.
+She's numbered among nine birth goddesses in the court of Ninhursag, the great Mountain Mother.

 A literary genre called the City Laments takes hold c.
-2000.
+2000 BCE.
 It's a collection of poetic compositions and incantations based on the destruction of Sumerian cities.

 The city of Aruru is named as Irisaĝrig and identified in part of the Lament for Eridu.
 Aruru may also assume the role of titulary Goddess for Eridu(g).